cjungmann/bash_patterns/README.md

   allows the user to generate console colors and export them to an **LS_COLORS**-compatible environment statement.

+- [**palettes**][8] is a script that helped me visualize and identify colors in the various available ANSI schemes for displaying console colors.

 [1]: <https://vt100.net/docs/vt510-rm/chapter4.html>    "vt100"
 [2]: <README_keypress.md>                               "keypress"
 [3]: <README_get_credentials.md>                        "get credentials"